matomo-org/developer-documentation/docs/automated-tests.md

 * can code in PHP,
 * can use PHPUnit,
-* have a general understanding of extending Piwik (if not, read our [Getting Started](#) guide),
+* have a general understanding of extending Piwik (if not, read our [Getting Started](/guides/getting-started-part-1) guide),
-* and understand how Piwik handles requests (if not, read our [MVC in Piwik](#) guide).
+* and understand how Piwik handles requests (if not, read our [MVC in Piwik](/guides/mvc-in-piwik) guide).

 ## Piwik's automated testing suite

-Piwik Core contains suite of tests used to make sure Piwik works properly and new commits do not introduce new bugs.
+Piwik Core contains a suite of tests used to make sure that Piwik works properly and that new commits do not introduce new bugs.
 There are three types of tests in this suite: **unit tests**, **integration tests** and **ui tests**.

-**Unit tests** test individual classes to make sure their methods work properly. **Integration tests** test Piwik's [Reporting API](#) and [archiving logic](#) by tracking visits and checking that the output of certain API queries matches the expected output. **UI tests** tests Piwik's twig templates, JavaScript and CSS by tracking visits, generating screenshots of URLs with [phantomjs](#) and comparing expected screenshots with processed ones.
+**Unit tests** test individual classes to make sure their methods work properly.

+**Integration tests** test Piwik's [Reporting API](/guides/piwiks-reporting-api) and [archiving logic](/guides/all-about-analytics-data#the-archiving-process) by tracking visits and checking that the output of certain API queries matches the expected output.

+**UI tests** test Piwik's twig templates, JavaScript and CSS by tracking visits, generating screenshots of URLs with [phantomjs](http://phantomjs.org/) and comparing expected screenshots with generated ones.

 ### UI tests

 Unit and integration tests are fairly straightforward to run.
 UI tests, on the other hand, need a bit more work.
-To run UI tests you'll need to install [phantomjs version 1.9 or higher](#) and make sure `phantomjs` is on your PATH.
+To run UI tests you'll need to install [phantomjs version 1.9 or higher](http://phantomjs.org/download.html) and make sure `phantomjs` is on your PATH.
 Then you'll have to get the tests which are located in another repository but are included in Piwik as a submodule:

-    git submodule init
+    $ git submodule init
-    git submodule update
+    $ git submodule update

 If you're on Ubuntu, you'll also need some extra packages to make sure screenshots will render correctly:

-    sudo apt-get install ttf-mscorefonts-installer imagemagick imagemagick-doc
+    $ sudo apt-get install ttf-mscorefonts-installer imagemagick imagemagick-doc

 ### Running tests

 Piwik Core's tests can be run in two ways.
-The first is to use the [console](#) command line tool by running:
+The first is to use the **console** command line tool by running:

-    ./console test:run
+    $ ./console tests:run

 or to run a specific set of test suites

-    ./console test:run Core # for unit tests
+    $ ./console tests:run Core # for unit tests
-    ./console test:run Integration
+    $ ./console tests:run Integration

-To run UI tests or the tests in a single file in the set of unit or integration tests, you will have to use the second method, which is to call [phpunit](#) directly:
+To run the tests in a single file in the set of unit or integration tests, you will have to use the second method, which is to call [phpunit](http://phpunit.de/) directly:

     # first, we must be in the PHPUnit directory, so
-    cd tests/PHPUnit
+    $ cd tests/PHPUnit
-    phpunit Core
+    $ phpunit Core
-    phpunit Integration
+    $ phpunit Integration
-    phpunit UI

 or

-    phpunit Core/CommonTest.php
+    $ phpunit Core/CommonTest.php
-    phpunit Integration/ArchiveCronTest.php
+    $ phpunit Integration/ArchiveCronTest.php

-    phpunit UI/UIIntegrationTest.php
+To run UI tests, run the **tests:run-ui** command:

+    $ ./console tests:run-ui MyTestSpecName

+or to run every UI test for a plugin,

+    $ ./console tests:run-ui --plugin=MyPlugin

 ## Testing your plugins

-If you're creating a new plugin that defines new reports or has some complex logic, you may find it beneficial to engage in [Test Driven Development](#) or at least to verify your code is correct with tests.
+If you're creating a new plugin that defines new reports or has some complex logic, you may find it beneficial to engage in [Test Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) or at least to verify your code is correct with tests.
 With tests you'll be able to ensure that your code works and you'll be able to ensure the changes you make don't cause regressions.

 At the moment, you can write unit or integration tests for your plugins.
 This section will explain how.